 Sydney graduated from Madison High School in 2016 and headed to Brookings to pursue a B.A. in Political Science, Global Studies, and Spanish with a minor in Women, Gender, and Sexuality Studies at South Dakota State University.
 Sydney had the amazing opportunity to participate in two summer study abroad trips, one in Cusco, Peru and the other in Dakar, Senegal, both of which taught her the beauty and importance of bilingualism, cultural competency, and global citizenship.

 Sydney’s love for political activism developed over her four-year involvement with student organizations like College Democrats and the Feminist Equality Movement.
 During her last semester of college, Sydney was fortunate enough to serve as an intern for the Senate Democrats in the South Dakota 2020 Legislative Session, igniting her passion for state & local government.

-Sydney graduated from South Dakota State University in May of 2020 and currently lives in Brookings.
+Sydney graduated from South Dakota State University in May of 2020 and currently lives in Sioux Falls.
 She feels lucky and excited to be a part of the SDDP Team!